WiserSolutions/quadro/docs/models.md

 Like `model.build`, but also persists the record.

+`attrs` may also be an array to create multiple models.

 *Note:* In contrast with `.build` method, `.create` returns a non-dirty model.

 ### model.save()